SophieSjoberg/ca-prepcourse-3/ruby/basicsyntax_rb.md

 ### Exercise

 Let's return to your `my_group.rb` program.
-I have a small challenge for you I want you to iterate through the array of hashes you created and display information for each person.
+I have a small challenge for you.
+I want you to iterate through the array of hashes you created in the previous exercise, and display information for each person on the screen.
 Something like this:
 ```
 Thomas is a 44 years old man
 Anna is a 38 years old woman